LiO Train

-TER Occitanie or liO Train is the regional rail network serving the region of Occitanie, southern France.
-It is operated by the French national railway company SNCF.
-It was formed in 2017 from the previous TER networks TER Languedoc-Roussillon and TER Midi-Pyrénées, after the respective regions were merged.
+liO Train is the regional rail network organized since 2017 by the region of Occitanie, southern France.
+All lines are currently operated by the French national railway company SNCF, which also refers to this network as Train liO Occitanie, liO Train Occitanie, or TER liO Occitanie / TER Occitanie after its traditional commercial name TER (Trains Express Regional).
+The liO Train network was formed in 2017 as a merger of the previous networks TER Languedoc-Roussillon and TER Midi-Pyrénées, after the respective regions had also been merged.

 Network

 Rail transport infrastructure map of Occitanie, showing main stations, number of tracks, power source and maximum speed.

 The rail and bus network as of May 2022: